OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 That said, if you can see yourself setting up multiple servers following this tutorial, you may wish to look into one of the automated provisioning solution listed in the previous paragraph.

 Also, if you only plan on hosting one Rails app on your VPS, [Digital Ocean's one-click Rails install](https://www.digitalocean.com/community/tutorials/how-to-use-the-ruby-on-rails-one-click-application-on-digitalocean) might be the easiest solution.
 Their one-click install uses [RVM](http://rvm.beginrescueend.com/) instead of rbenv and [Unicorn](http://unicorn.bogomips.org/) in place of Passenger.
+Although, fair warning, it requires much more than just one-click.

 ### Step 1 - Create the Droplet